Palsync-MH/YokoSee-privacy-policy/privacy-policy-en.md

 # Privacy Policy

-Palsync (hereinafter referred to as "we", "us", or "our") establishes this Privacy Policy to explain how we collect, use, manage, and protect users’ personal information in accordance with applicable laws and regulations.
+Palsync (hereinafter referred to as "we", "us", or "our") establishes this Privacy Policy to explain how we collect, use, and manage users’ personal information.

-This Privacy Policy describes what personal information we collect, how it is used and shared, and how users can manage their personal information.
+This policy describes the types of personal information we collect, the purposes of use, and how such information is handled.

 ---